Budapest Ferenc Liszt International Airport: New infrastructure (1980–2000)

 In 1980, the number of landing aircraft and passengers served reached 32,642 and 1,780,000, respectively.
 The growing number of passengers called for more capacity.
 A new terminal was decided upon.
 The foundation-stone of the new passenger traffic building to be built was laid down on 16 November 1983.
 Since 1 November 1985, passengers have been received in Terminal 2, a 24,000-square-meter facility funded with Austrian loans under general contracting.
 It was used first by Malév aircraft and passengers, and then by those of Lufthansa, Air France, and Swissair.
 The old terminal continued to receive residual airline traffic under a new name, Terminal 1.

 There was an IED bus attack against Russian Jewish emigrants on the road leading to Ferihegy in the early 1990s.
 The perpetrators were members of the German Communist organisation Red Army Faction.

-In 1993, Malév launched the airport's first Hungarian overseas flight, to New York.
+In 1993, Malév launched the airport's first Hungarian overseas flight, to New York-Newark via Rome.
 According to the traffic figures forecast for the millennium, the two terminals serving 4 million passengers a year promised to be insufficient.
 The construction of Terminal 2B was started in 1997.
-The new building, with more than 30,000 square meters of space, together with a new apron, was opened in 1998, with all foreign airlines moving there.
+The new building, with more than 30,000 square metres of space, together with a new apron, was opened in 1998, with all foreign airlines moving there.
 Terminal 2B can receive 3.5 million passengers a year, with its seven gates and five remote stands.

+Between 1989 and 1991, Budapest Ferihegy Airport served as a major transit hub for over 160,000 Soviet Jewish emigrants en route to Israel.
+With direct flights from the Soviet Union to Israel still politically sensitive and unavailable until late 1991, the Jewish Agency and Malév Hungarian Airlines jointly operated a series of charter flights connecting Moscow, Budapest, and Tel Aviv.
+The operation made Hungary a key logistical partner in the post-Soviet aliyah and symbolized its broader turn toward pro-Western humanitarian policies.
+Due to its visibility, the airport became the focus of international attention and security concerns, including threats of terrorism and an attempted bombing in December 1991 targeting a Jewish refugee convoy.